chingu-voyages/voyage-project-tier1-arraygame/README.md

 ### Extras (Not Required)

--   [ ]  Implement the game to allow human-to-human competition between 2 players or human-vs-computer competition.
+-   [ ]  Implement the game to allow human-to-human competition between 2
+players or human-vs-computer competition.
 -   [ ]  Allow the user to choose the color to be used to fill in the grid
 -   [ ]  Maintain player metrics across sessions for the last 3 games that have been played
 -   [ ]  Allow the user to specify the dimensions of the grid
--   [ ]  The app must display a countdown timer showing time remaining, but the duration can be customized
+-   [ ]  Add a countdown timer showing time remaining in the game and create an input field to allow the user to set the starting number of minutes and seconds.
 -   [ ]  Animate the rolling of the dice
+-   [ ]  Play a sound to simulate the rolling dice
 -   [ ]  Support dark/light mode

 ## About Chingu